 Versatile Is the Way in Fremont

-When we say less mainstream, we mean the sheer versatility of this place.
+When we say less mainstream, we mean the sheer versatility of this location.
 For example, Fremont, famous for its Sunday Market, also has a statue of Stalin and the Theo Chocolate Factory!
 Yum, indeed.
 We mean chocolate, not communist leaders.

 Ballard Is Marine’s Heaven on Earth

-Ballard’s Many Charms
+Ballard Has Many Charms

 Are you trying to escape the noise and the clamor of urbanism?
 Are you perhaps moving locally because you’re starting a new family?
 Or are you simply a more laid-back individual that enjoys the calm and quiet in their everyday life?
 If any of these apply to you, West Seattle is where you should relocate.
+It is one of the best neighborhoods in Seattle for families offering some of the best school districts in Seattle – your children can have amazing educational opportunities along with a safe environment.

-West Seattle Is a Beachy Oasis
+West Seattle Is a Beachy Oasis and One of the Best Neighborhoods for Families

 Capitol Hill – Unique and Vibrant Neighborhood

-Where the City Doesn’t Sleep
+Capitol Hill – Where the City Doesn’t Sleep

 Chinatown – International District: Where the Best Restaurants Are

 Another perfect home for people with a mix of different character traits is Chinatown – International District, or simply International District, as it’s more properly referred to today.
 If you enjoy quiet surroundings, a beautiful area where you can take a stroll to get your favorite coffee or grab a bite, but are also a fan of flare and festivals, this place is the best for you.
+If you like to eat sushi and enjoy cultural exhibits, this spot could feel like a true paradise.

 Queen Anne Hill: The Best Views of Emerald City

-Queen Anne Hill as Your New Home
+Queen Anne Hill as Your New Home Close to Interbay